-Foundries don’t just produce metal products for engine, railroad, or pipe components – they also form components for machines that are required to make many of the essential consumer products we depend on.
-Ninety percent of all manufactured goods rely on metal castings.
+Foundries don’t just produce metal products for engine, railroad, or pipe components.
+They also form components for machines that are required to make many of the essential consumer products we depend on.
+90 percent of all manufactured goods rely on metal castings.

 The Casting Process

 In order to understand a foundry, you need to understand the casting process.
 The general steps involved in casting are patternmaking, molding, melting, pouring, ejection, cleaning, fettling, and inspection.

 The final casting shape corresponds with the mold it is poured into, so molds are carefully shaped with a pattern – a wood or metal replica of the object to be cast.
 The most common mold material is silica sand, but they can be produced from a number of different materials depending on the casting metal and method being used.

 A melting furnace is “charged” with metal and heated above the metal’s melting point.
 Once the molten metal has reached a specific pouring temperature it is tapped from the furnace through a spout into a refractory lined steel pouring ladle.
 Any slag or impurities are skimmed from the top of the molten metal surface.
 The ladle is then tipped to pour molten metal into a mold cavity.